 All of these changes have resulted in significant realignments and mergers.

 In addition, market shares of suppliers of uncooled focal plane arrays have undergone dramatic changes as Chinese companies ramped up their uncooled fabs during the EST bubble.

 In cooled infrared imaging, applications include Security/Surveillance, R&D, Process Control, Nondestructive Testing, Aircraft Enhanced Flight Vision Systems (EFVS), Optical Gas Imaging (OGI), Airborne Surveillance and Ground applications.

 New cooled detector technologies are being developed for high-end thermal imaging.
 Developments are accelerating in superlattice detectors and high operating temperature (“HOT”) FPAs.
-Cameras based on new superlattice-based nBn/XBn detectors and T2SL (Type Two Superlattice) detectors are now available in the commercial market.
+Cameras based on new superlattice-based nBn/XBn detectors and T2SL (Type II Superlattice) detectors are now available in the commercial market.

 Applications for Short wave Infrared (SWIR) FPAs based on InGaAs continue to grow while new technologies, such as Colloidal Quantum Dots (CQD) are being introduced for cost-sensitive applications.

 Spot Infrared Thermometry sensors (pyrometers) continue to have broad acceptance in special high temperature industrial process control applications and at the very low-end in consumer markets as prices decrease.
 Also, as prices drop, a convergence between the imaging and spot markets is already starting to occur at the low end.
 Nonetheless, the high-end pyrometer market continues to be strong in steel, glass and aluminum manufacturing and has been relatively untouched by imaging infrared (except for line scanners).